 Fixtures covered with rope can give a room a nautical feel…

 But storage options don’t have to be unsightly, or expensive.
 A lot of my favorite storage ideas for a kids room are simple-ish DIY projects.
-Like these upcycled dresser drawers on casters used for underbed storage!
-Genius!
+Like adding casters to an economical IKEA bin for some easy underbed storage like this…

 How about these adorable book slings by Domestic Imperfection?